tigerbeetle/tigerbeetle/docs/about/internals/sync.md

    [reconfiguration](./vsr.md#protocol-reconfiguration)).
 The new replica is too far behind to catch up via WAL repair.

-Deciding between between WAL repair and state sync:
+Deciding between WAL repair and state sync:

 * If a replica lags by more than one checkpoint behind the primary, it must use state sync.
 * If a replica is on the same checkpoint as the primary, it can only repair WAL.